By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - Comfortable for most activities

-- My #1 recommendation for first-time extension wearers
+- Top recommendation from nail professionals for first-time extension wearers

 Long Length (3mm+ past fingertip):